Shuffle

 duo for kantele and computer

-What happens when ancient traditions meet experimental electronic music?
+What happens when ancient northern traditions meet experimental electronic music?

 In this journey one reaches other states of consciousness and a total communication between the musicians and their dedication to provide this sonic landscape to the audience.